 This guidance is written as a set of procedural recommendations that will allow the requirements of the Standard to be met in a relatively productive and efficient manner.
 One key assumption is that the laboratory will be following EPA's revised procedure for determining an MDL according to the procedure in Appendix B of 40 CFR Part 136.
 It is not a requirement of the Standard to follow the EPA MDL procedure.
 However, as pointed out in a NOTE to section 1.5.2.1.1, following the EPA MDL procedure is an acceptable way to meet the TNI requirements regarding detection limits and is likely the easiest way to be in compliance with the TNI requirements.
 While the EPA procedure is only required for wastewater analyses conducted under Part 136, the procedure can be applied to other matrices such as air, drinking water, or soils.
 As stated in Section 1.5.2.1.1 f) of the TNI standard, the TNI procedure applies to all quality system matrices, as defined in Module 2.
-Some laboratories believe that certain methods (e.g., Methods 300.1 and 351.2) have different requirements, but a careful reading of these methods indicate the methods.
+Some laboratories believe that certain methods (e.g., Methods 300.1 and 351.2) have different requirements, but a careful reading of these methods indicate the methods use the word "should," so the EPA and TNI requirements would override what is in the methods.
 Also note that section 1.5.1 (a) requires an initial DL and LOQ determination as part of the initial method validation.